sherlock1982/wdio-selenoid-boilerplate/README.md

 Usage & configuration
 =============

-Please set `hostname` in `wdio.conf.js` to you Selenoid Hub hostname.
+Please set `hostname` in `wdio.conf.js` to your Selenoid Hub hostname.

 Run `npm t` to proceed with a simple test